pavitrabhalla/deal-allocator/README.md

 This app takes allocation requests from investors and returns prorated investments based on the request, and past average investment activity.

+It follows the algorithm rules as described in the prompt.
+See prompt/README.md

 ## Demo